knative/eventing/docs/spec/sources.md

                   on the event as an extension attribute independently."
 ```

+### Container Runtime Contract

+#### SinkBinding

+SinkBinding augments the runtime contract of the subject's containers in the
+following ways:

+- `status.sinkUri` (resolved from the duckv1.SourceSpec’s Sink) is bound into
+  the subject’s containers as the environment variable `K_SINK`.
+- `spec.ceOverrides` (duckv1.CloudEventOverrides) is converted into a JSON
+  string and is bound into the subject’s containers as the environment variable
+  `K_CE_OVERRIDES`.

+The URI that is provided by `K_SINK` is the inteneded target of CloudEvents
+produced by the subject.

+`K_CE_OVERRIDES` aguments the outbound CloudEvent sent by the subject.

+- `overrides.extensions` is a map of attribute name to value that shoud be added
+  or overridden on the outbound event.

 ### Source Registry

 Source CRDs SHOULD use a standard annotation to expose the types of events they